 when subject to the authority of school employees; and

-at any place or time when the student’s behavior, including online activity, has or is reasonably expected to have a direct and immediate impact on the orderly and efficient operation of the schools or the safety of individuals in the school environment.
+at any other place or time when the student’s behavior, including online activity, has or is reasonably expected to have a direct and immediate impact on the orderly and efficient operation of the schools or the safety of individuals in the school environment.

+Notwithstanding the foregoing, students will not be disciplined for constitutionally protected behavior.
+School officials are encouraged to consult with senior administrators before regulating student expression that may be protected by the First Amendment to the U.S. Constitution.

 Consequences for Violations